Back to all posts

 Generally, you can expect a medical massage to cost somewhere between $100 and $150 per hour in the United States.
 This isn’t a hard and fast rule, as prices in a major city will differ from those in a smaller town.
 The price reflects the advanced skills required for medical massage, which goes far beyond a standard relaxation session.
 Therapists who perform these treatments have specialized certifications in techniques that address specific medical conditions.
 You can review the different massage services and their costs to find the treatment that best fits your wellness goals and budget.

-How Packages and Memberships Can Help
+How Packages and Memberships Can Help You Save

 If you’re dealing with a chronic issue or recovering from an injury, consistency is key.
 One session can provide relief, but a series of treatments is what creates lasting change.
 Many studios recognize this and offer packages or memberships to make ongoing care more affordable.
 Buying a series of massages upfront often comes with a discount, which is a great way to commit to your treatment plan while saving money.
 It’s a practical approach for anyone who wants to make therapeutic massage a regular part of their health routine, ensuring you get the consistent care you need to feel your best.